xchrisle/Facebook-Wishlist/README.md

 ## Disclaimer:

 This was built for Facebook Sydney's 2017 Hackathon on the 29th-30th of April 2017.
-The original git repository that was used during the event is here: https://github.com/lijiancheng0614/wishlist

 ## Run